input-output-hk/iogx/README.md

 It is sufficient to set the `enable` flag to `true` to make the tool active.

-When enabled, some tools expect to find a configuration file in the root of the repository, and may fail otherwise:
+When enabled, some tools expect to find a configuration file in the root of the repository:

 | Tool Name | Config File |
 | --------- | ----------- |